TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Hosting-dotnet-core-on-heroku.md

 1. Your app must listen on `$PORT` or `%PORT%` if you come from windows.
 Basically, any http listeners must listen to the port defined as an environment variable.
 2. Postgres is free (to a point), redis is free, most other things cost money.
 3. Logs must go to `stdout` which works well for us since that's the default behavior of asp.net core!
-4. In dotnet core authentication cookies are encrypted and the key is usually placed in your profile, but in Heroku your app could be moved at any moment
+4. In dotnet core authentication cookies are encrypted and the key is usually placed in your home directory, but in Heroku your app could be moved to any machine at any moment.
+The filesystem needs to be stateless
 5. Heroku gives you your Postgres connection string as `postgres://<username>:<password>@<host>:<port>/<database>`